 · Working with the general public as an independent mindfulness teacher.

-· Adapting the eight-week course for working 1-1.
+· Adapting the eight-week course for different contexts.

 · Helping participants to establish a home practice.